 You may require a ‘referral form’ from your GP to access drive-through and home testing services.

-A dedicated Respiratory/ Virus (COVID-19) clinic is now open in Port Augusta.
+Dedicated Respiratory/ Virus (COVID-19) clinics are now open in Port Augusta.
 This clinic is for people who have COVID-19 symptoms (especially fever or cough) and have recently returned from overseas or have had contact with a known COVID-19 case.

 If you think you are affected you are required to book into the service and will require a referral from a GP.
 Please note bookings are essential.